-Covid-19 Self-Isolation Changes for Early Years
+Covid-19 Guidance for Early Years Providers

 • The DfE have updated the contingency framework to reflect the position for people previously considered clinically extremely vulnerable (CEV), the shielding programme and details on when increased COVID-19 testing can be recommended by Directors of Public Health.